danog/MadelineProto/docs/TD_docs/methods/exportChatInviteLink.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Generates new chat invite link, previously generated link is revoked.
 Available for group and channel chats.
-Only creator of the chat can export chat invite link
+In groups can be called only by creator, in channels requires appropriate rights

 ### Params: